JohnDorsey/PyCellEliminationRun/readme.md

     -maintenance:

-      -move all Spline caching code to new classes to simplify the core of Spline.
+      -move most Spline caching code to new classes to simplify the core of Spline.

       -improve structure of Spline init args.

+      -simplify the CellElimRunCodecState:

+        -factor out all CERCS header interpretation and usage into a new class.

+        -consider moving the entry point for execution into the CellTargeter, making it more like the player of a one-player game.

       -make CERCS test for more incompatible settings.